Why Should I See a Chiropractor for a Sports Injury?

 Certified Chiropractic Sports Physicians have spent over 100 post-grad hours refining and learning the art of treating sports injuries.
 They’ve developed specialized knowledge of sports injuries, bodily movement, and physical fitness.
 They apply advanced knowledge of how your body functions in order to provide effective treatment and athletic training.
 This helps you recover faster and more fully from injuries, as well as reach and maintain peak athletic performance.

 So, what does it take to get certified and become a Certified Chiropractic Sports Physician?

 - At least 100 hours of post-doctoral education in specialized sports medicine subjects.

 - These courses must be taught at accredited chiropractic colleges in a program accredited by the National Commission for Certifying Agencies, which makes sure certification programs meet industry standards.

 - Then, the candidate must pass an exam administered by the American Chiropractic Board of Sports Physicians.

-That training equips the chiropractor to provide specialized care for athletes and non-athletes alike.
+That training equips the Certified Chiropractic Sports Physician to provide specialized care for athletes and non-athletes alike.
 Here are some of the benefits:

 - Individualized, sports-specific treatment plans